Skip to content

 Stored / Hibernated

 An environment is stored (the billing term) or hibernated (the operational term - same state) when its container has been gzipped to blob storage.
 The pool slot is freed.
-Billing drops to the flat A$25/month stored rate.
+Billing drops to the much-lower stored rate.
 State (data, extensions, configuration) survives - resume any time and it's back exactly as you left it.

 Hibernation